IvanMurzak/Unity-ImageLoader/Assets/_PackageRoot/README.md

 # Cache

 Cache system based on the two layers.
-First layer is **memory cache**, second is **disk cache**.
+The first layer is **memory cache**, second is **disk cache**.
 Each layer could be enabled or disabled.
 Could be used without caching at all.
 By default both layers are enabled.

 ## Setup Cache